raphaelbastide/steps-mono/README.md

 # Steps Mono

-This font was created for the french magazine étapes:  to demontrate a collaborative work around a single typeface.
+This font was created for the french magazine étapes: to demonstrate a collaborative design on the same font.

 ## Designers